 Over time though the market settled down as more became available and demand began to dip as more collectors managed to acquire him.
 His price has now leveled off to around the $40-50 mark.

-As a result, this series became and probably remains, one of the most popular series of figures.
+As a result, this series became and probably remains, one of the most popular series of all the figures.

-was one of the best variants of Spider-Man ever released by ToyBiz, this figure contained strong articulation but less detailing.
+This was one of the first figures to utilize so mant points of articulation, and the first to use the movable chest plate.
 He had joints at his ankles, knees, hips (full range of motion), waist, torso, shoulders (full range), elbows, wrists, and neck.

-What was nice about the neck was that you can make Spider-man face in almost any direction a normal person could since it worked like a ball-and-socket joint.
-The fact that he can also twist at the torso lets you pose him is realistic positions.
+What was nice about the neck was that you could make Spider-man face in almost any direction a normal person could since it worked like a ball-and-socket joint.
+The fact that he can also be twisted at the torso allows you pose him is in more realistic positions.

-This figure came with a couple of cool accessories also, like a pumpkin bomb that can be fitted into one hand with an open palm, and a solid blue Goblin glider with plastic missiles that could be launched by a spring.
-The goblin could be hooked on placed onto the glider.
-He had articulation at the neck, shoulders, elbows, kick out legs, and bendable knees.
+This figure came with a couple of cool accessories, like a pumpkin bomb that could be fitted into his open right-hand, ready to toss it at his enemies.
+He also had his solid blue Goblin glider with plastic missiles that could be launched from the front by a spring.
+He could be hooked into placed on the glider with two footholds.

 This figure is a near-perfect rendition of the character from the show, with the face, backpack, elongated tail, and bright green paint.
-Scorpion had some great detail, with good articulation and strong sculpting.
-Posing was rather difficult however, as a result of minimal articulation of the tail.
-The Scorpions "action feature" was that he could his arm could make his tail strike like a sting when you moved it.
+The Scorpion had good articulation neck, shoulders, elbow and knees but no wrist articulation.
+However, posing him was rather difficult as a result of the minimal articulation on his tail.
+The Scorpions "action feature" was that when you moved his arm his tail would strike like a stinger.

 Lastly we have Rhino.
 This was the first release of Rhino and it had its fair share of flaws, including a poorly sculpted head and face.
 In the show, he was known for his sheer destructive power and love for bashing into things head first.
-This was taken into consideration in the action figure, as his head could pop up like a head-boot when you pressed a peg in the back of the figure.
+This was taken into consideration with his choice of action feature, as his head could pop up like a head-butt when you pressed a peg on the back of the figure.

 However, this was an ultra rare edition in this series, as stated above, and was the one to look out for, as a result of production issues.
 Probably due to his size.